 Clofazimine is available either through the Novartis Expanded Access Program (new prescriptions) or by special application to the FDA to get approval for its use (existing prescriptions).
 For more information on applying to the FDA for Clofazimine use, click here.

 Quinolone antibiotics such as ciprofloxacin, levofloxacin, gatifloxacin, and moxifloxacin, are sometimes used in the treatment of MAC, even though their effectiveness is less than optimal.
 Patients should not take a quinolone alone or with just azithromycin or clarithromycin.
 Side effects including dizziness, diarrhea, nausea, and significant weight loss are not uncommon.
 Their efficacy is not widely known in the treatment of MAC.
+There are certain elevated risks associated with the use of fluoroquinolones.
+For more information, click here.

 In patients who take rifampin initially and do not see an improvement in the infection, rifabutin is considered as a replacement for rifampin.